- Program List

 Margaret Fingerhut, p.

 Bill opens with Mussorgsky's celebratory piece in memory of Viktor Hartman which illustrates an entire exhibit of Hartman’s paintings.
-Stravinsky plucks violin and flute lines from his idol, Tchaikovsky in Fairy's Kiss.
-But he is not Stravinsky's only idol; the budding composer sent his former teacher, Rimsky-Korsakov, the piece he wrote for his daughter’s wedding, but due to the death of Rimsky-Korsakov it was never delivered.
+Stravinsky plucks violin and flute lines from his idol, Tchaikovsky in Fairy's Kiss, but he is not Stravinsky's only idol.

 Mussorgsky: Pictures at an Exhibition (excerpts)